milosz275/uav-collision-avoidance/README.md

 ### Remarks

 3-dimensional (3D) world is projected on 2D screen by flattening height (z coordinate).
-On the program start, the view is centered on the first aircraft.
-The view can be moved with arrow keys.
+On the program start, the view is not centered on any of the aircrafts.
+The view can be moved with arrow keys or centered on the aircraft using `N` key.

 One coding convention is not preserved in the scope of the project.
 Qt's methods are CamelCase formatted and the rest is default Python naming convention including snake_case for variable and member names.